docker/extensions-sdk/docs/dev/api/reference/interfaces/DockerDesktopClient.md

 • `Readonly` **extension**: [`Extension`](Extension.md)

-The `window.ddClient.extension` object can be used to communicate with the backend defined in the vm section in the extensions metadata.
+The `ddClient.extension` object can be used to communicate with the backend defined in the vm section in the extensions metadata.
 The client is already connected to the backend.

 #### Inherited from